level12/keg-bouncer/readme.rst

 Migration
 *********

-Keg-Bouncer uses Alembic_ to manage migrations and it assumes you are as well.
+KegBouncer uses Alembic_ to manage migrations and it assumes your app does as well.

 .. _Alembic: https://alembic.readthedocs.org/

-To use the migrations that Keg-Bouncer provides you need to tell Alembic where to find the revisions.
-In your `alembic.ini` file for your application adjust your ``version_locations`` setting to include your Keg-Bouncer's versions folder.
+To use the migrations that KegBouncer provides, you need to tell Alembic where to find the revisions.
+In your `alembic.ini` file for your application, adjust your ``version_locations`` setting to include your KegBouncer's versions folder.